iOS UITextView Text Wrap Editor (Swift)

 DispatchQueue.main.async {

-// Switch back to the main thread to update UI and insert image
+// Switch back to main thread to update UI and insert image

 let combination = NSMutableAttributedString(attributedString: self.contentTextView.attributedText)